c6llum/OpenPhish-Filter-Search/README.md

 ```
 Are you a business trying to protect your company from cyber crime and fraud?
-With this tool, you can continously monitor if your site has been targetted through the use of this tool
+With this tool, you can continously monitor if your site has been targetted by hackers (phishing attempts) through the use of this tool
 ```

 # Prerequisites